Regenleif's Guide to Druiding

 When you around level 30, you should get the Totem and the Totem ability.
 Venture into Shalemont and find the NPC with "Totem Trainer" above their heads.
 While leveling in Shalemont, try and pick every Mushroom you can see (you trade in Fettlecaps and Milkstalks to the Herbalist for nice health/energy potions and loads of xp) and complete the other NPC quests as soon as you can: they will unlock a shop where you can buy your first Totem!
 You have been saving your money, right?
 Now is when you splurge on a cool new weapon.
 Unless you find someone selling a Totem (highly unlikely), open the shop and look for the Totems.
 Buy the least expensive one.
 You will use this totem until level ~75.
 At last!
 No more wandering the lands hoping your walking stick does not break!
 You will never touch a staff again.

 For Jewelry, it will be a fair while (level 80+) until you start wearing gear that adds skill points and is all-around actually useful.
-In the meantime, there will be various minor gear choices available from quests and drops, and you can follow the general outline below.
-Of course, it is up to you to consider weights -- a necklace adding 500 focus is better than a necklace adding 5 energy regeneration!
+In the meantime, there will be various minor gear choices available from quests and drops, and you can follow the general outline below to decide what to wear.

 "Skill Direct Boost" signifies gear that adds directly to a skill.
 So...
 A ring may add +200 healing to Nature's Touch.